-Primary benefits of vitamin B2 is for the metabolism of histamine, eye health, migraines, energy production, decreasing cardiovascular risk, and boosting antioxidant status.
-Vitamin B2 is a water-soluble and heat-stable nutrient used by the body to metabolize fats, proteins, and carbs for energy.
+One of the primary benefits of vitamin B2 is for the metabolism of histamine.
+Vitamin B2 is also beneficial for eye health, migraines, energy production, decreasing cardiovascular risk, and boosting antioxidant status.
+B2 is a water-soluble and heat-stable nutrient used by the body to metabolize fats, proteins, and carbs for energy.

 Riboflavin is also is known as vitamin B2 has a yellow pigment that can turn the urine yellow as excess B2 is eliminated in the urine.